X3ne/hsrpc/README.md

 Menus:
 - [ ] Data bank tab is not detected
 - [ ] Achievements tab is not detected
+- [ ] Unfortunately, the new update has broken other menus for no reason (only on resolutions below 2560)

 - [ ] Fix gosec errors